ugonnaagwu/practicechangeremote/Week 1/[PM1.1] Empathize with users.md

 5. Come back together and create an empathy map as a team:
     * Regroup as a team.
     * Walk through your findings together, build on one another and expand, don't shut anything down.
     * Pull your research together into an empathy map.
 Create one empathy map.
-Use Miro or PowerPoint to create your empathy map.
+Use Whiteboard or PowerPoint to create your empathy map.

 ## Follow up